• About Lovely Etc.

 wrapping the photo edges around the canvas for a wrapped photo canvas

-With your foam brush, brush mod podge onto one of the sides of the canvas.
-Fold the photo up around the side and duct tape it to the back of the canvas.
+Fold the photo up around that side and duct tape it to the back of the canvas.
 Repeat for the other sides.

 When you come to the corners, simply fold the corner in as if you were wrapping a present.